EndaMagennis/dungeon_dwellers_resub/FEATURES.md

 ### Future Implementations

+  ### Mailing List
+  A mailing list is a great way to let loyal customers know about upcoming events, discounts and products

+  ### Discounts
+  Add discounts to featured products so that they are not only graphically different from the others

   #### Comments
   Another common fearture that will be added in the future is comments.
 Comments create more interactivity and generates engagement.